PranavMotarwar/zipstream-ai/paper.md

 ## Statement of Need
 Compressed Datasets are the norm when it comes to modern research.
 However, conventional Python libraries like tarfile and zipfile lack essential usability aspects and only offer low-level archive access.
 They don't enable high-level interfaces like natural language searches, interact with tools like pandas, or automatically identify file kinds.
 Before any valuable insight can be discovered, users must manually unpack archives, examine files, and create boilerplate parsing templates.
-Such overhead work can limit the adoption of LLM-based technology in real-world processes
+Such overhead work can limit the adoption of LLM-based technology in real-world processes.

 In LLM-powered systems, where agents are supposed to interact with data seamlessly, these constraints are troublesome.
 A large percentage of real-world datasets are still inaccessible to LLM workflows in the absence of a smooth method for retrieving structured material from archives.

 `zipstream-ai` addresses this gap by allowing users to directly stream and parse common file from within compressed archives and immediately interact with them using large language models.
 This enables AI-native exploration of zipped datasets without manual overhead.